-An upper second class honours (2:1) degree (or equivalent) in any field.
-Some preparation in economics, a strong mathematics background and evidence of research potential are essential.
-GRE is compulsory.
+2:1 degree or equivalent in any field, along with some preparation in economics, a strong mathematics background and evidence of research potential are essential.

 Months of entry